 The thick rolled dough will take longer time to cook and very thinly rolled dough may break while filling or while folding.

-Frying the Samosa
+Frying the homemade Samosa

 Here is the another most important point to follow.
 Always, fry the samosa on low heat.
 The oil should neither be too hot nor medium or cold.